louislefevre/onyx/docs/Report.md

 To satisfy the objectives for having a program compatible with all operating systems whilst also being easy to run, the project was developed with Java and built as a JAR artifact using IntelliJ IDEA.
 Since Java runs within the JVM the project only requires Java 11 to be installed for compatibility, and requires no installation as only the JAR/EXE file needs to be run.
 Furthermore, Onyx does not have its own specific file type for opening files, and instead just uses basic text files.
 This further was to again improve compatibility (as all operating systems use text files) and allow users to use a familar file type instead of a new one.

 ## Chapter 8 - Conclusions <a name="8"></a>
+With the completion of any project comes its assessment; reviewing how successful or unsuccessful it was, and discovering how much of the original goals were achieved.
+Here will be discussed the overall evaluation of the project, its future prospects, and self-reflection.

+### 8.1 Overall Assessment <a name="8.1"></a>
+Overall, the project has achieved the majority of its goals.
+As discussed in chapter 7, all of the functionality defined in the requirements has been successfully implemented (with the exception of functions) and the compiler is capable of fulfilling its purpose as a learning tool.
+Its completely stable and doesn't crash at any known point, with a large unit testing infrastructure in place for maintaining integrity.
+The GUI has been completed with all the core features, and has been fitted with a well designed appearance including colour coding for syntax and error messages.
+Users are capable of interfacting with the file system for opening or saving work, and program execution is very quick.
+The compiler is compatible with multiple operating systems, and is able to run without an installation process.

+However as mentioned, functions were not implemented in the final version of the compiler.
+The GUI also lacks extra features non-essential features which users may find useful for editing code, and doesn't include a light theme.
+There are also some bugs still present for niche input cases, which would need to be fixed before it could be used by a large userbase.
+More testing also needs to take place on alternative operating systems to verify that everything works on each platform.

+Furthermore, based on the background study in chapter 2, the compiler is successful in solving the initial problem presented; Onyx is a language designed purely for learning and keeps beginners in mind the entire time, adopting a minimalistic attitude and presenting itself as a user friendly alternative to learners.
+It fills an unoccupied space when compared to existing compilers, and enhances the field by focusing on an aspect none others have.

+### 8.2 Future Development <a name="8.2"></a>
+While the majority of features were implemented successfully, not everything was able to be completed in time.
+The following discusses what the future may hold for Onyx.

+#### 8.2.1 Compiler Correctness <a name="8.2.1"></a>
+Improving the compiler correctness, which is a a branch of computer science that deals with attempting to show that a compiler behaves according to its language specification[22], would be the primary improvement prospect.
+Given that the project was undertaken alone, its difficult to test and fix every possible scenario within the timeframe, particularly in the case of compilers where testing is rigorous and thorough.
+Nonetheless, more unit tests are to be added with a wider array of cases to be covered, with the intention being to reduce the amount of bugs present within the compilers functionality.

+#### 8.2.2 GUI Cleanup <a name="8.2.2"></a>
+Cleaning up the code base for the GUI portion is also planned for the future, as currently its rather messy and isn't easy to understand.
+The reason for this is that it was built without prior knowledge of common practices or conventions, and was just configured until it worked.
+Whilst this isn't much of an issue now considering everything functions as expected, over time it will become more difficult to implement more features if the foundations are shaky, likely leading to unexpected results and hard to track down bugs.
+The sooner the issue is dealt with, the easier it will be to fix.
+Extending the GUI with extra features is also a prospect, as currently it only contains the most basic functionality.
+Filling in the 'Edit' menu would be priority since it is currently empty, and would include options for searching for text, replacing text, undo/redo changes, copy/pasting, and formatting.

+#### 8.2.3 Implementing Functions <a name="8.2.3"></a>
+Functions were included in the original requirements but never added, though implementing them in the future may be useful.
+Whilst its a concern that functions may be out of scope for Onyx, this issue could be avoided if built in such a way that its not too intrusive or complex.
+Plus its possible they could be seen as optional to use rather than required, in which case the extra layer of complexity may be avoided by users if they wish.

+### 8.3 Self Evaluation <a name="8.3"></a>
+If I were to do the project again with the knowledge I now have, I would have spent more time planning the structure of the program out beforehand; too much time was spent changing things around, redoing functionality, and cleaning up code.
+If strict and well-thoughout planning for the class structure was done, it could've been avoided and a lot of time would have been saved.
+I would also spend more time researching technologies that could be used to help build the project, such as Scene Builder.
+Originally, I was unaware of its existence and wasted a lot of time trying to build the GUI using raw JavaFX code.
+If I spent more time investigating other methods, I would have quickly discovered alternative methods and sped up development dramatically.

+Going into this project I had no knowledge or experience working with compilers, but was fascinated by their complexity and felt confident in my ability to learn.
+I've learned a great deal about compiler construction and each of the individual components that going into building them, and have improved my skills in programming greatly throughout development.
+Though what I am most proud of is the level to which I completed the project; I'm satisfied that its met the criteria and standards I originally set for myself, and that I've been able to produce a strong piece of software that I'll be able to use as a demonstration for my talents in the future.

 ## References <a name="references"></a>
 1. https://www.guru99.com/compiler-design-phases-of-compiler.html